Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * "scripts longer than two lines are better treated as code; thus they should be versioned"
     * "If you find something that is outdated, but don’t have time to fix it immediately, leave a quick note or add a task for someone to update it"
     * "make sure every runbook has a clear owner and write it at the top of the document."
+- [Some notes on running new software in production]:
+  * Start using [your software] in production in a non-critical capacity (by sending a small percentage of traffic to it, on a less critical service, etc)
+  * try to have each incident only once
+  * Understand what is ok to break and isn’t

 ### Post-mortems
 - trying to orgize it THE DAY AFTER THE EVENT, when it is fresh in people's minds